Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Block Coordinate Descent Algorithm

-\textit{Soft thresholding}: The predictions $\widehat{\YY}$ produced by Algorithm \ref{A:0} will produce values that are not necessarily restricted to $\{0,1\}$.
-It is standard practice is to employ thresholding as a post-processing step in classification and prediction problems, e.g., in neural networks \cite{maas2013rectifier} and logistic regression based methods \cite{harrell2015regression} to project non-binary solutions to binary values.
-The algorithm employed for thresholding in this paper is given in Algorithm \ref{A:2}.
+\textit{Soft thresholding}: The predictions $\widehat{\YY}$ produced by Algorithm~\ref{A:0} will produce values that are not necessarily restricted to $\{0,1\}$.
+For traffic signal operations, whether a vehicle is present or not needs to be decided before the control decisions can be made.
+For this reason, we employ the thresholding procedure given in Algorithm~\ref{A:2}.
+Since our approach is data-driven, it can be applied to prediction problems involving continuous data; in such cases, thresholding is not required.
 Our thresholding procedure can simply be described as one that produces cut-offs for each of the $n$ network sensors separately.
-The algorithm chooses cut-offs, denoted $\{\tau_j\}_{j=1}^n$ that result in the lowest training error.
+This resembles the operation performed by intersection controllers, which translate inductance drops at the sensors to on-off signals and this is tuned for each of the sensors separately.
+Our thresholding algorithm chooses cut-offs, denoted $\{\tau_j\}_{j=1}^n$ that result in the lowest training error.
+We note that thresholding as a post-processing step is common in classification and prediction problems in neural networks \citep{maas2013rectifier} and logistic regression based methods \citep{harrell2015regression,goldberg2010transduction} to project non-binary solutions to binary values.